jatwaterhouse/jameswaterhouse.net/cv/james-waterhouse-cv.md

 * Agile delivery

 # Experience
+## Head of Data and Business Intelligence
+### August 2019 to Present
+In addition to the responsibility of my previous role, I have since taken on responsibility for leading the Business Intelligence function which includes all 3 of SB&G's analytics teams as well as the UK arm of TSG's research team.

+It's my responsibilty to lead a highly efficient, effective and well aligned business intelligence, research and data science function that help SB&G make the right decisions.

+In addition to data product responsibilities listed below, responsibilities include...
+* Ensuring analytical best practises and techniques are shared between teams
+* Overseeing the implementation of a development and training programme across the teams
+* Employing best practice from tech delivery in order to build highly efficient analytic teams
+* Build a regular comms programme for BI to ensure key stakeholders are kept informed of new insight and learnings

 ## Head of Product (Data) - Sky Betting & Gaming (SB&G)
-### October 2018 to Present
+### October 2018 to August 2019
-In my current role I am responsible for leading the data product strategy within SB&G's Data Tribe, which includes the data warehousing squads, the data science squad and a squad responsible for carrying out compliance related projects (currently working to ensure we are Sarbanes Oxley compliant).
+Responsible for leading the data product strategy within SB&G's Data Tribe, which includes the data warehousing squads, the data science squad and a squad responsible for carrying out compliance related projects (GDPR/Sarbanes Oxley).

-Responsibilities include...
+Responsibilities included...
 * Leading a team of product owners to to define our data product strategy and decide how we best meet business requirements
 * Coordinating early engagement and data discovery across SB&G
 * Managing a team of business analysts